Number 24 (film): Production

 The film was written as an original spec script by first-time writer Espen von Ibenfeldt and later purchased by Motion Blur.

-Sjur Vatne Brean plays the lead role as the young Sønsteby during the war, while Erik Hivju plays an older version of the war hero.
+Sjur Vatne Brean plays the lead role as the young Sønsteby during the war.
+Erik Hivju plays an older version of the war hero late in life.

 The title of the film is the same as the most well-known code name used by Gunnar Sønsteby.

 Release

 Number 24 premiered in Norway on 30 October 2024, with special pre-premieres in Flekkefjord on 22 October, Oslo on 23 October, and Rjukan on 24 October.

 It became available on the streaming platform Netflix in 2025, where it was the most-streamed film in Norway during its opening weeks.
 Number 24 has an approval rating of 100% on Rotten Tomatoes based on 11 reviews.